xinjie-liu/DifferentiableAdaptiveGames.jl/README.md

 `julia`

-2. Activate the package environment
+2. Activate the package environment by hitting `]` to enter the package mode first and then type: `activate .`

-`]activate .`

-3. Instantiate the environment if you haven't done so before
+3. Instantiate the environment in the package mode if you haven't done so before by typing `instantiate`

-`]instantiate`

-4. Precompile
+4. Exit the package mode by hitting the backspace key; precompile the package

 `using DrivingExample`